Ramondy/FSND_capstone/README.md

 There are two types of users : Fundraisers and Contributors.
 Fundraisers create Money_pots, Contributors pledge money to Money_pots.

-- a Fundraiser creates a Money_pot to raise money
-- a Fundraiser updates, closes or deletes a Money_pot at will
+DONE - a Fundraiser creates a Money_pot to raise money DONE - a Fundraiser updates, closes or deletes a Money_pot at will

-- the list of all open Money_pots is accessible to both Fundraisers and Contributors
+DONE - the list of all open Money_pots is accessible to both Fundraisers and Contributors DONE - a Contributor pledges money to any Money_pot
+- a Contributor can get details of his pledges
-- a User pledges money to any Money_pot
+- a Fundraiser can get details of all pledges for a Money_Pot
-- pledges are anonymous except to the Fundraiser

 ## Auth0 User IDs
 API: FSND